Thank You for Your Support

 What makes this even more disturbing is that this cruelty is being paid for by you—the

 hardworking families of New Jersey’s 11th Congressional District.
 The Trump Administration’s so-called “Big Beautiful Bill”—a bill I call the Big Ugly Bill—ballooned ICE’s budget by nearly $30 billion, a 300% increase over the prior administration.
 Republicans in Congress paid for it by reaching directly into the pockets of NJ-11 families.
-They made the $10,000 cap on property deductions permanent, even as our district continues to face some of the highest property taxes in America.

 They made it harder for young people to pursue careers as doctors, lawyers, and public servants